-Map 5 shows the location of public lands and conservation easements in the CFA, based on data provided by The Conservation Fund (TCF), USGS Gap Analysis Program (GAP), The Nature Conservancy (TNC) and the National Conservation Easement Database (NCED) in 2015.
-It also shows known occurrences of SGCN and rare plant communities within 1- square kilometer areas and the biodiversity rank (including global, state, or local significance) of those occurrences, as generated by WVDNR in 2017.
-This map illustrates that many SGCN and rare plant communities occur on public lands and along the Elk River and there may be opportunities for WVDNR, public agencies and landowners to protect them there.
+Map 5 shows the location of public lands and conservation easements in the CFA, based on data provided by The Conservation Fund (TCF), USGS Gap Analysis Program (GAP), The Nature Conservancy (TNC), and the National Conservation Easement Database (NCED) in 2015.
+It also shows known occurrences of SGCN and rare plant communities within 500- square meter areas, and the biodiversity rank (including global, state, or local significance) of those occurrences, as generated by WVDNR in 2017.
+This map illustrates that many SGCN and rare plant communicates occur on public lands, and there may be opportunities for WVDNR, public agencies and landowners to protect them there.
 Many SGCN and rare plant communicates also occur on private land outside of public lands and conservation easements.
-This indicates how important it is for WVDNR and other partners working with private landowners to restore and protect biodiversity on private lands.
-Appendix 5 lists partners and programs that provide assistance to private landowners in wildlife conservation.
+This indicates how important it is for WVDNR and other partners to work with private landowners to restore and protect biodiversity on private lands.